Eric Garcetti: Professional career

 Prior to his election to the Los Angeles City Council, Garcetti was a visiting instructor of international affairs at the University of Southern California, and an assistant professor of diplomacy and world affairs at Occidental College.
 His academic work focused on ethnic conflict and nationalism in Southeast Asia and Northeast Africa.
 During this time, he published articles and chapters of books on post-conflict societies, Eritrean nationalism, and non-violent action.
 He has served on the California board of Human Rights Watch, and currently serves on the advisory board for Young Storytellers, an arts education nonprofit organization based in Los Angeles.
 Garcetti is a member of the Inter-American Dialogue.
+In 2025 he was named Ambassador for Global Climate Diplomacy on behalf of C40 Cities Climate Leadership Group, which he had previously chaired while mayor of Los Angeles.